Case Study: Environmental Science

 Client: Dr William Landing, Professor of Oceanography, Department of Earth, Ocean, and Atmospheric Science, Florida State University.

-Dr Landing decided to try the same approach on his introductory course in environmental science, aiming to enhance student experience by creating experiences that would not be possible without significantly increasing the resource burden on both the students and department.
+Objective: to enhance student experience without significantly increasing the resource burden on both the students and department.

 6. Nutrient runoff: watershed impacts

 8. Green Building